 - stable political environment and democratic government

-- Tax Malta: extensive double taxation treaty network and other double taxation relief mechanisms (Malta has concluded over 50 double taxation treaties)
+- advantageous tax regime with an extensive double taxation treaty network and other double taxation relief mechanisms (Malta has concluded over 70 double taxation treaties)

 - status as a Schengen member state